SeafarersWind/pokegreen/README.md

-# Pokémon Aka and Midori
+# Pokémon Red and Green

 This is a disassembly of the Japanese version of Pokémon Red and Green, forked from [pokered](https://github.com/pret/pokered).